kentleonardi09/Portofolio-Project-Part-1/Question 1 /README.md

+# Question 1

+## Title
-Question 1: Discover Security Concepts Used on Campus
+Discover Security Concepts Used on Campus

-Explanation
+## Explanation

-a.
-Confidentiality: Access Card System at UWA
+### a.
+Confidentiality — Access Card System at UWA

-This includes many of the buildings and study spaces at the University of Western Australia: after usual operating hours students are still able to access their university access card to scan in.
-This is to ensure that certain facilities can only be accessed by authorised students and staff.
-The same principle applies to sharing of access credentials for restricted systems and information in cybersecurity, which prevents unverified users from accessing classified areas.
+This includes many buildings and study spaces at the University of Western Australia.
+After usual operating hours, students can still access facilities using their university access card.
+This ensures that only authorised students and staff can enter certain areas.
+Similarly, in cybersecurity, confidentiality ensures that only authorised users can access sensitive information.

-b.
-Integrity: Student Grading System (LMS)
+### b.
+Integrity — Student Grading System (LMS)

-The LMS is the platform where students submit assignments, view course material and access marks and final grades.
-Changes can only be made by authorised lecturers or administrative staff once the grades have been finalised.
-Its integrity since it means that academic records are in place, unspoiled by unauthorised users like the data protection mechanisms which strive to keep correctness in the cybersecurity systems.
+The LMS is the platform where students submit assignments, view course materials, and access marks and final grades.
+Changes can only be made by authorised lecturers or administrative staff once grades are finalised.
+This maintains integrity, ensuring academic records remain accurate and protected from unauthorised modifications.

-c.
-Availability: student connect platform
+### c.
+Availability — Student Connect Platform

-Student Connect – the online system students use to enrol in units, view timetables and manage academic services.
-This ensures that the system is accessible and responsive at peak times, such as when all students log into the system during enrolment week.
-This indicated availability, because the system has to be both reliable and accessible anytime students need it -- much like how cybersecurity systems need to keep the service up so that it can be accessed at any times.
+Student Connect is the online system used to enrol in units, view timetables, and manage academic services.
+It is designed to remain accessible and responsive, especially during peak periods like enrolment week.
+This demonstrates availability, ensuring systems remain reliable and accessible when needed.

 Proof of Discovery
 ![WhatsApp Image 2026-03-25 at 12 03 07 PM](https://github.com/user-attachments/assets/cae5119e-d44e-461c-a03e-4c2513ebe93d)